Guide To The Missouri Assessment Program

 This page provides the information available in the Guide to the Missouri Assessment Program.

-The Guide to the Missouri Assessment Program (MAP) is a source for information about each of the assessments, resources and links for administrators, district testing coordinators (DTCs), teachers and parents of Missouri public school students.
+The Guide to the Missouri Assessment Program (MAP) is a source for technical information, timelines and resources for administrators, district testing coordinators (DTCs), teachers, and parents of Missouri public school students.

-Assessments used in Missouri are designed to measure how well students acquire the skills and knowledge described in Missouri’s Learning Standards (MLS).
-The assessments yield information on academic achievement at the student, class, school, district and state levels.
-This information is used to diagnose individual student strengths and weaknesses in relation to the instruction of the MLS, and to gauge the overall quality of education throughout Missouri.
+State assessments help districts determine if students have acquired the skills and knowledge described in Missouri’s Learning Standards (MLS).
+The assessments yield information on academic achievement at the student, class, school, district, and state levels.
+This information helps to diagnose individual student strengths and weaknesses in relation to the instruction of the MLS, and to gauge the overall quality of education throughout Missouri.

 The MAP is designed to measure how well students acquire the skills and knowledge described in Missouri’s Learning Standards (MLS).
 The assessments yield information on academic achievement at the student, class, school, district, and state levels.
 This information is used to diagnose individual student strengths and weaknesses in relation to the instruction of the MLS, and to gauge the overall quality of education throughout Missouri.